 - Change in the pickle jar.
 The oldest savings trick in the book, but it works.
 You can physically see your money pile up.
 It’s a rewarding feeling.
 And when you can, throw some bills in there as well.

 - Self competition.
 There are many savings challenges that people have created to motivate themselves to save.
-Find one like the 52 week money saving challenge, or come up with one on your own!
+Find one like the one year money saving challenge, or come up with one on your own!

 - Competition with friends.
 Sometimes you need someone else to give you that little push to accomplish your goals.
 Consider planning a trip and require that each of you save enough for the trip and put double in your savings.
 Or a race to a certain date and see who has saved the most.